Posted by Darrell Nicholson at 12:00AM - Comments: (6)

-As we prepare for our upcoming test of swageless terminal fittings, I’m reminded of how easy it is to overlook the warning signs of an impending rig failure.
+As we tune the shrouds and stays for another summer of sailing, I’m reminded of how easy it is to overlook the warning signs of an impending rig failure.
 Fishing around in the wayback machine, I found the below gem on inspecting your mast, rigging, chainplates, and turnbuckles.
 It's as pertinent today as it was then, back in the black-and-white, courier-font days.

 How frequently do you bother removing spreader boots and taping to check the condition of the spreaders and rigging?
 No matter how well the spreader ends are protected, and whether you use ready-made vinyl spreader boots or conventional rigging tape, water will get through to the fittings inside.
 On a boat used in saltwater, the atmosphere's corrosive nature can cause rapid disintegration of aluminum fittings (nevermind the fact that the spreaders might be 25 feet or more off the water).
 The thorough taping job you did on the spreader ends may actually accelerate the problem by holding in water.